Marc-Pk/whisper-convert/README.md

-# whisper-convert
+This is a simple utility script to transcribe various audio file formats to text using Whisper.
+A batch script is included for convenience: Just download an audio file and launch the script.
+When launched, it looks for audio files in its directory and the Downloads folder, skipping files that have already been transcribed.
+The outputs are displayed in the console, and additionally saved as individual and combined text files.

-A simple utility script to transcribe various audio file formats to text using Whisper
+The `whisper` and `os` packages are required by the script.
+Adjust the `whisper.load_model("large")` line to use a different model if desired.